Keep in Touch

 June 2014

-Construction of the handicraft sale and the visitor center for ecotourism and public awareness is now complete.
+The visitors center is now complete.
 A Seacology expedition visited the project in February 2014.

 Read more